open-cogsci/sigmund-ai/sigmund/static/terms.md

 ## Subscriptions and payments

 Subscriptions and payments are handled through Stripe.
 If the monthly subscription fee changes, you will be notified in advance.
 You can cancel your subscription at any time, in which case the subscription ends at the end of the next billing cycle.
+To cancel your subsription, log into SigmundAI, and then go to Menu → Manage subscription.
+The menu is located in the message box at the bottom of the page.

 ## Who runs Sigmund?